 Step 10: Click the [+] icon in the Port section.

-Step 11: Enter in the internet port that was specified during the port forwarding configuration, then hit the enter key to save this entry.
+Step 11: Enter the LAN port that was specified during the port forwarding configuration, then hit the enter key to save this entry.

 That's it!
 Now, when someone tries to access our server 192.168.0.100 from the Internet, they will be blocked, unless they are specifically coming from IP address 22.214.171.124 and using port 20080.